IBE160/SG-Gruppe-KI/SG-Gruppe-KI/docs/sprint-artifacts/1-1-project-initialization-and-setup.md

     - [ ] Verify that the `my-fullstack-app` and `backend` directories are created.
     - [ ] Check `package.json` and `backend/requirements.txt` for installed dependencies.
     - [ ] Confirm basic connectivity to Supabase (manual check or simple test).

+## Dev Notes

+-   **Relevant Architecture Patterns and Constraints:**
+    -   **Monorepo Structure:** The project will adhere to a monorepo structure, housing both frontend (Next.js) and backend (FastAPI) components.
+    -   **Frontend Technologies:** Next.js 14.x, TypeScript, Tailwind CSS, ESLint.
+    -   **Backend Technologies:** FastAPI 0.121.3, Python 3.11, Uvicorn.
+    -   **Database:** Supabase (PostgreSQL).

+-   **Source Tree Components to Touch:**
+    -   New directories: `my-fullstack-app/`, `backend/`.
+    -   New files: `my-fullstack-app/package.json`, `my-fullstack-app/package-lock.json`, `backend/requirements.txt`, `backend/.env`, `backend/main.py`.
+    -   Modified files: Root `package.json` (for adding Supabase client to frontend), potentially `.gitignore`.

+-   **Testing Standards Summary:**
+    -   As this is the initial setup, formal testing frameworks (like Playwright for E2E or Pytest for backend) will be integrated in subsequent stories.
+This story primarily involves command execution and verification of directory and file creation.

+### Project Structure Notes

+-   The initial project setup will create a `my-fullstack-app` directory for the Next.js frontend and a `backend` subdirectory within it for the FastAPI application.
+This aligns with the monorepo structure outlined in the `architecture.md`.

+### References

+-   [Source: architecture.md#Project-Initialization]
+-   [Source: architecture.md#Project-Structure]